p4stoboy/BreakIn/README.md

 Take your time to get a feel for how these values are being used relative to each other, and have a think about what else they might be used for later in our development.

+**note:** For the rest of the tutorial we will be omitting the Doxygen comments for brevity, however they will be available in the provided source code.

 Now we can edit our main file to use some these variables during window instantiation.

 **program.cpp**